Charles A. Dyer: Manhunt

-Prior to his August 15 court date, Dyer ran from the authorities, hiding in Texas until capture ten days later at a campground southwest of Houston.
+Prior to his August 15 court date, Dyer ran from the authorities, hiding in Texas until he was captured ten days later at a campground southwest of Houston.
 Given a video by Dyer telling authorities of his intent to arm himself if they appeared at his home, law enforcement was concerned about the possibility of violence in their pursuit.
-They found Dyer's mobile home burned when they came to his property, and followers and friends of Dyer posted videos describing their intent to help Dyer evade capture.
-Residents of Pecan Grove, Texas notified authorities of a strange man near a day care centre, leading police to find Dyer.
+They found Dyer's mobile home burned when they arrived at his property, while his followers and friends posted videos describing their intent to help Dyer evade capture.
+Residents of Pecan Grove, Texas, notified authorities of a strange man near a day-care center, leading police to find Dyer.
 Dyer told police that he had been hiding in brush near a creek for five or six days.

 Trial

 Dyer was part of three trials, the first two of which were dismissed as mistrials in January 2010 and April 2011.
 He faced six charges, including kidnapping and second degree rape by instrumentation.
 In Dyer's third trial, the judge ordered that media and photography of the jury panel be prohibited.

 In April 2012, Dyer was convicted of the rape of his daughter.
 He was sentenced to 30 years' imprisonment.
 The conviction followed two prior mistrials.
 Judge Joe Enos presided over the trial.
 Following the conviction, Stephens County Sheriff McKinney described the "circus-like sideshows" that Dyer brought to the courtroom, including statements on his political views and his idea that the "prosecution was a government conspiracy".
 The trial took three days, and the jury deliberated for three hours before producing the guilty verdict.